 There are opportunities throughout the year to go on trips to the cinema, theatre, universities and conferences.
 Some students choose to go on a work experience placement, intensive course or exchange to France.
-Students also have the opportunity to mentor Secondary School pupils during their course and involve themselves in various learning activities, whilst passing on their love of the French language and culture to local primary school children.
+Students also have the opportunity to mentor Secondary School pupils during their course and involve themselves in various learning activities, whilst passing on their love of the French language.

 Students have numerous opportunities to develop their communication skills through written and verbal expression of their own ideas in whole class, small group and one-to-one situations.
 Use of information technology and independent study are integral to the course.

-The course is supported by textbooks, CDs, DVDs and a wide variety of authentic material as well as television and radio broadcasts and internet resources.
+Textbooks, DVDs and a wide variety of authentic material as well as television and radio broadcasts and internet resources support the course.
 The College’s Virtual Learning Environment Moodle allows students to access podcasts, videos, homework, class work and a wide range of resources prepared and selected by their teachers.

 Students are expected to purchase a grammar book and revision book, to be used in class and at home.

-A foreign language qualification is also considered to be a most valuable asset by employers in a range of occupations within the fields of engineering, medicine, diplomacy, the sciences and many others.
+A foreign language qualification is also considered a most valuable asset by employers in a range of occupations within the fields of engineering, medicine, diplomacy, the sciences and many others.

 Add this course to your choices for applying online